 In practice, both asylum-seeking and other migrant unaccompanied children continue to be detained in pre-removal detention centres, managed by the Ministry of Interior.
 Unaccompanied children arrested by the Border Police upon entry or, if arrested during their attempt to exit Bulgaria irregularly, are assigned (“attached”) to any of the adults present in the group with which the children travelled, which has been a steady practice ongoing for last couple of years.
 Thus, the arrested unaccompanied children are not served with a separate detention order, but instead described as an “accompanying child” in the detention order of the adult to whom they have been assigned.
 The same treatment is applied by the regular police services to those unaccompanied children who are captured inside the Bulgarian territory and considered to be irregular due to the lack of identity documents.
 All of them without exception are transferred to the pre-removal detention centres in Busmantsi or Lyubimets.
-In order to do this, identical to the approach of the Border Police, the regular police authorities assigned (“attached”) the children to adults without collecting any evidence or statements for a family link or relation between them.
+To do this, identical to the approach of the Border Police, the regular police authorities assigned (“attached”) the children to adults without collecting any evidence or statements for a family link or relation between them.

-In 2019, 216 children were detained in pre-removal detention centres.
-Among them, the Bulgarian Helsinki Committee identified 135 unaccompanied children, including children detained as “attached” to an adult or wrongly registered as adults.
+In 2022, 1,510 children were detained in pre-removal detention centres.
+Among them, the Bulgarian Helsinki Committee identified 870 unaccompanied children, including children detained as “attached” to an adult or wrongly registered as adults.
 However, another 2,848 unaccompanied children were safeguarded from detention due to the gradual improvement in implementation of the referral mechanism, regulated in the law.
 Thus, 74% of all unaccompanied children, who arrived in the country, were safeguarded from detention vs. 24% who unduly suffered it.

 Article 44(9) LARB.